Educating for the future of our industries

 In line with the Company's stated strategy of actively contributing to the education of the Communications and content industries it is supporting apprenticeships in a number of areas and has the intention of further developing this area of its work.

-The Stationers' Company supports three Saturday Schools run by Civitas Schools.
+The Stationers' Company supports two Saturday Schools run by Civitas Schools.
 The schools focus on inspirational teachers and traditional teaching methods to enable children to read fluently, spell accurately, know their times tables and do long division.